 ISBN: 979-8-9900598-6-3

-Copies will officially be distributed on May 31st, 2025 or early June.
+Copies will officially be distributed in early July.

 top of page